 I first heard of Ada & Alfred Salter some years ago.
 Well, back in 2008 at least, when I happened upon the Dr. Salter’s Daydream statues whilst out for a walk exploring Bermondsey and Rotherhithe in south east London.

-There are plenty of late 80s/early 90s yuppie warehouse conversions and nasty new-build developments, many of which haven’t dated well, but the area retains plenty of Victorian buildings.
+Although there are plenty of late 80s yuppie warehouse conversions and nasty 90s new-build developments, many of which really haven’t dated well, the area retains plenty of Victorian buildings too.
 More importantly, it still feels like one of the most interesting parts of London because it hasn’t been entirely socially cleansed of working class people.

-Anyhow, this is part of what I wrote on my (previous, long-since gone) blog back in 2008 after a wander:
+Anyhow, this is part of what I wrote on my (previous, long-defunct) blog back in 2008 after a wander:

 By lunchtime yesterday I felt in need of a break from staring at the computer screen, so decided to go for a little stroll.
 The clouds threatened rain, but it didn’t materialise — just as well, as my little stroll turned into a six mile walk.

 I headed east from London Bridge station and followed the river until the Rotherhithe tunnel, at which point I planned to catch a bus home.
 I didn’t have any luck finding a bus though, and in the end I walked home from there.